 Some EVs, such as some models and trims from Hyundai, Kia, Toyota, Ford, and Rivian (check their specifications to be sure), come with adapters or built-in 120V regular household electrical sockets.
 This is called Vehicle to Load (V2L).

-It allows you use your EV to power devices such as refrigerators, lights, etc. during blackouts or camping.
+It allows you use your EV to power devices such as refrigerators, lights, etc. during blackouts or camping as examples.
 On a full battery, this could last for days or weeks.

 Vehicle to Home (V2H) and Vehicle to Grid (V2G) are currently being tested in Canada, but no widespread equipment and safety approvals have been introduced for mainstream usage yet.